Metric geometry of locally compact groups: Coarsely Lipschitz maps and large-scale Lipschitz maps

+\begin{defn} For $X,Y$ two pseudo-metric spaces, $Y$ is \textbf{coarsely retractable on $X$} if there exists a coarsely right-invertible coarsely Lipschitz map from $Y$ to $X$, or equivalently if there exists a coarsely left-invertible coarsely Lipschitz map from $X$ to $Y$. \end{defn}

 Here is the analogue of Proposition \ref{epimonoiso} for large-scale morphisms.
-The proof, which is similar, is left to the reader.
+The proof of the proposition, which is similar, as well as the analogues of Items \ref{defcoarsebis} to \ref{defcoarselyretractable}, are left to the reader.

 \begin{prop}[on large-scale morphisms] Let $X,Y$ be two pseudo-metric spaces, $f : X \longrightarrow Y$ a large-scale Lipschitz map, and $\underline f$ the corresponding morphism (in the sense of Definition \ref{deflargescalecat}).
-Then, in the large-scale category: \begin{enumerate}[noitemsep,label=(\arabic*)] \item $\underline f$ is an epimorphism if and only if $f$ is essentially surjective; \item $\underline f$ is a monomorphism if and only if $f$ is large-scale expansive; \item $\underline f$ is an isomorphism if and only if it is both an epimorphism and a monomorphism, if and only if $f$ is a quasi-isometry. \end{enumerate} \end{prop}
+Then, in the large-scale category: \begin{enumerate}[noitemsep,label=(\arabic*)] \item If $X$ is non-empty, $\underline f$ is an epimorphism if and only if $f$ is essentially surjective; \item $\underline f$ is a monomorphism if and only if $f$ is large-scale expansive; \item $\underline f$ is an isomorphism if and only if $f$ is a quasi-isometry; if moreover $X$ is non-empty, this holds if and only if $\underline f$ is both an epimorphism and a monomorphism. \end{enumerate} \end{prop}

-\begin{cor}[properties of maps stable by closeness] Let $X,Y$ be two pseudo-metric spaces and $f,f' : X \longrightarrow Y$ two close maps.

-Then $f'$ is coarsely expansive [respectively a coarse embedding, essentially surjective, a metric coarse equivalence, large-scale expansive, large-scale bilipschitz, a quasi-isometry] if and only if $f$ has the same property. \end{cor}